Can timing cause low compression or not?

 Yes, a weakened timing belt or bad belt can cause low compression.
 The timing belt is the component that bridges the crankshaft and the camshaft.

 The timing chain as the name implies is what tells the pistons when to move, it provides interconnectivity between the pistons.
 Now imagine what could happen if the chain or belt in an 8-cylinder engine slacked.
 Your guess is as good as mine.

 Slacked or bad chain is not the only culprit behind low compression, let’s consider some other reasons behind low compression.

 Other causes of low compression

-Here are the various reasons why your engine may suffer from low compression:
+We’ve answered the question of “how can bad timing cause low compression?”
+Here, we will discuss other various reasons why your engine may suffer from low compression: